Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

   2. Receive the message with the `payment` and deposit the `payment` in your `brand` appropriate `purse`.

 In addition, you can create a *deposit facet* for a `purse`.
-These are used to send to another party that lets them deposit a `payment` into the `purse` the deposit facet object represents.
-The benefit of sending a deposit facet instead of providing access to its `purse` is that deposit facets only accept deposits; a party with a deposit facet object cannot use it to make a withdrawal or get a balance.
+These are sent to another party and lets the other party deposit a `payment` into the `purse` the deposit facet object represents.
+The benefit of sending a deposit facet instead of providing access to its `purse` is deposit facets only accept deposits; a party with a deposit facet object cannot use it to make a withdrawal or get a balance.

 If you receive a deposit facet, you can make a deposit to its associated `purse` by calling